LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Abstract

 \section{Abstract}

 Floating-point inconsistencies across compilers can undermine the reliability of numerical software.
 We present \vllm, the first framework that uses Large Language Models (LLMs) to generate floating-point programs specifically designed to trigger such inconsistencies. \vllm combines Grammar-Based Generation and Feedback-Based Mutation to produce diverse and valid programs.
-We evaluate \vllm across multiple compilers and optimization levels, measuring inconsistency rate, time cost, and program diversity. \vllm detects over twice as many inconsistencies compared to the state-of-the-art tool, \vari.
+We evaluate \vllm across multiple compilers and optimization levels, measuring inconsistency rate, time cost, and program diversity. \vllm detects nearly 2.5$\times$ the number of inconsistencies as the state-of-the-art tool \vari.
 Notably, most of the inconsistencies involve real-valued differences, rather than extreme values like \nan or infinities. \vllm also uncovers inconsistencies across a wider range of optimization levels, and finds the most mismatches between host and device compilers.
 These results show that LLM-guided program generation improves the detection of numerical inconsistencies.
+In practice, numerical software and HPC developers can use \vllm to compare compilers and select those that provide more accurate and consistent floating-point behavior, while compiler developers can use it to identify and address subtle consistency issues in their implementations.